 1. The Killer (1989, dir.
 John Woo)

 Within a vibrant dreamscape of violent red, angelic white and nocturnal black unfolds a fatalistic thriller of mythological proportions.
-Religious imagery abounds in John Woo’s most invigorating work of tonal hyperbole, upping the spiritual stakes of the film’s masterfully told story of a guilt-ridden hitman, the cop on his tail and the blind nightclub singer who brings them both together.
+Religious imagery abounds in John Woo’s most invigorating work of tonal hyperbole, upping the spiritual stakes for a story concerning a guilt-ridden hitman, the cop on his tail, and the blind nightclub singer who brings them both together.
 It’s a tragic, often nightmarish and always ridiculous work that will push many a viewer beyond their accepted level of suspension of disbelief.
 But for those open to its stylistic maximalism, this is Woo melodrama at its most crushingly persuasive.

 The Killer’s blood-spattered majesty is characterised by Woo’s most volatile blending of the ‘masculine’ and the ‘feminine’, the latter exemplified by such irony-laced touches as a recurring piano pop ballad that provides a dark counterpoint to the mounting carnage.
 Never again was Chow Yun-fat’s fury so frightening, Woo’s bullet ballet so balletic nor their violence so messily consequential.